Harris Health System: History

 The Harris County Hospital District was created by voter referendum on November 20, 1965 and was formally designated as a political subdivision with taxing authority on January 1, 1966.
 Its creation is largely attributed to the publication of Jan de Hartog's novel The Hospital, which described the horrific conditions of the Jefferson Davis Charity Hospital.
 The new district replaced an existing city-county system in which the two governmental bodies shared funding responsibility.
 Quentin Ronald Mease was a founder and chairman of the Harris County Hospital District and chaired the Harris County Hospital Foundation.

 A Hospital District is a governmental entity in Texas, established pursuant to the Texas Constitution or the general statutes of Texas, and its purpose is to provide medical care to the needy residents of a particular county.

 By 1989, the hospital had exceeded U.S. federal patient mortality rates for two years in a row; Ben Taub and Jefferson Davis were the sole Houston hospitals above their predicted mortality rates.
 Roger Widmeyer, the district spokesperson, said "We are a very unique hospital because of the number of acutely ill patients we receive.
 We think the taxpayers understand that we handle a lot of sick people here.
 A lot of the people we treat don't come to the hospitals until they are very, very sick."

-By 1990, when LBJ received an emergency room and Ben Taub received an emergency care facility, the district began to assign county residents to each hospital depending on zip code.
+By 1990, when Lyndon Baines Johnson General Hospital (LBJ) received an emergency room and Ben Taub General Hospital received an emergency care facility, the district began to assign county residents to each hospital depending on zip code.
 Residents of northern areas in the county, including patients treated at Acres Home, Settegast, Bordersville and Baytown clinics were assigned to LBJ.
 Residents of southern areas, including patients at Casa de Amigos, Martin Luther King, Ripley House, Strawberry Road, and West End county clinics were assigned to Ben Taub.

 In January 2012, board members of Harris County Hospital District approved a rebranding to Harris Health System.
 The rebranding became effective in promotion of the system starting September 6, 2012.